localForage/localForage/README.md

 with a simple, `localStorage`-like API.

 localForage includes a localStorage-backed fallback store for browsers with no IndexedDB or WebSQL support.
-This means that asynchronous storage is available in Chrome, Firefox, and Safari (including Safari Mobile).
+Asynchronous storage is available in the current versions of all major browsers: Chrome, Firefox, IE, and Safari (including Safari Mobile).
+See below for detailed compatibility info.

 ## Supported Browsers/Platforms

-localForage is usable in all modern browsers (IE 8 and above).
+localForage works in all modern browsers (IE 8 and above).
 _Asynchronous storage_ is available in all browsers **in bold**, with their version that supports localStorage in parentheses.